Meaad96s/predictive-model-on-jupyter-notebook/README.md

 scores = cross_val_score(clf, X, y, cv=10)
 print (scores)
 ```
+These scores can be multipled by 100% to show the percentage of well predicted recordings.
+The more it is close to 100% the more accuracte the model is.

 ## Summary
 This tutorial explains how an _automatic speech recognition_ is done and using machine learning techniques.The model accuracy shows a high accuracy which result in a reliable predictive model.
 Picture below evaluate the model score of both training and test recording in accordance to the gamma value of the model.